munizzinum/djangoecommerce/README.md

 # djangoecommerce
-This repository it`s destinated to improve my knowlodge in Django Framework (v2.0.3)
+This repository it`s destinated to improve my knowledge in Django Framework (v2.0.3)